 As much as the business world seems to thrive on money, in actuality, it’s a business of people.
 While always remaining professional, don’t be afraid to let onlookers into your life a little bit.
 Show them that you’re a fun person to be around, possessing a sense of humor and an enthusiasm for life that would make you a valuable part of the team.
 If you enjoy golfing, sailing, or even reading a James Patterson novel, then let LinkedIn know.
 It makes you more accessible and increasingly likely to get an interview.

 Additionally, if you have a public speaking video or a presentation of some kind, take a solid thirty-second clip from it and throw it on LinkedIn.
 Public speaking is reportedly people’s second greatest fear in America, so show the business world you’re not afraid to get behind a podium and give a speech.
+Think through the lens of a Website Design Company.
+Treat your LinkedIn like a landing page where people will get all the key elements of your life.
+It is up to you to attract and retain those people so that they are interested in what your brand has to say.
+To this effect, use multimedia to your benefit so that you can display all aspects of your professional life to the person who is visiting your Linkedin page.

 LinkedIn is the modern gateway to opportunity.
 Given its value, however, it’s easy to feel pressure about making a great profile.
 By focusing on the process rather than the outcome, and following these four principles, you’ll have a page to be proud of.
 Write a strong opening paragraph in the first person, carefully mine your resume for truly unique and standout facts, and add compelling media to your page, your LinkedIn summary will make you the talk of the town.
 Lastly, remember that the UVP principle literally starts with you, and by chiseling out the qualities that make you unique in the business world, your LinkedIn summary page will really make some noise.